 Rose-Scented Geranium is simple to use.
 It can be used fresh, in a tea or in a cream or oil base.
 Alternatively, you can use the essential oil.
 The herb does not dry very well so it is best to use the fresh herb.
-In each of the following sections, I will give you ideas on what exactly is the best method but here is a rundown of the basics.
+In each of the following sections, I will give you ideas on what the best method to use it is, but here is a rundown of the basics.

 - Fresh From the Garden